cacing69/gitmdb/README.md

-# GitMDB - Movie & TV Database
+# M3U-Repo - Movie & TV Database

-**GitMDB** is a movie and TV series metadata database organized by available providers like IMDB, TMDB, and others.
+**M3U-Repo** is a movie and TV series metadata database organized by available providers like IMDB, TMDB, and others.
 This database serves as the main source for the **[Pusoo](https://github.com/cacing69/pusoo)** project.

 > **Note:** Data is very limited, but Pull Requests and contributions are very welcome!